Ninja-69/spawn-pokeamon-ninja-69/README.md

 **Commands:**\
-`-help` - To Get All List Of of Commands
+`{prefix}help` - To Get All List Of of Commands

 **warnings**
 (REMEMBER THIS IS SELF BOT SO YOU HAVE TO GIVE YOUR ID TOKEN , NOT BOT TOKEN , ALSO USE AN ALT!
-TRANSFER COINS , Also If You Got Problem like Port Already Use or Any Ports Problem , go to `Webserver.py` Line 8 Change Port To Any Random 4 digit numbers ff
+TRANSFER COINS , Also If You Got Problem like Port Already Use or Any Ports Problem , go to `keep_alive.js` Line 8 Change Port To Any Random 4 digit numbers ff
 #### <b>Running</b>
 Once you have installed the correct dependencies, click the green 'Run' icon at the top of your webpage.
 If a new window opens up with 'Bot logged on' written inside, and `Logged into account: <account name>` has appeared into your console, then the bot has successfully started.

 > feel free to dm me on discord
 > username - ninja.69#0000
-> We recommend using Uptime Robot for 24/7 autofarm.
+> We recommend using Uptime Robot for 24/7 Spams
 >